j4ceee/ssa-improved/EMULATED_PORTAL.md

 The resulting file is saved into the appropriate subdirectory under `ssa-improved/skylanders/` and immediately appears in your library.

+Note: No files can be created for Sidekicks, Magic Items & Adventure Packs; these are directly selectable when trying to place a Skylander on the emulated Portal of Power

 ---

 ## Skylander Files

 The emulated portal reads Skylander data from files on disk.
 This is the same format used by other Skylanders emulation tools.<br>
-While playing the current state of your Skylander is continuously written back to its file, so any changes you make to your figure (levelling up, unlocking new abilities, etc.) are saved in the Skylander file.
+While playing, the current state of your Skylander is continuously written back to its file, so any changes you make to your figure (levelling up, unlocking new abilities, etc.) are saved in the Skylander file.

 ### File Storage